Press enter to see results or esc to cancel.

-Private medical insurance in the UAE typically costs between USD 816 and 1,089 per year for individuals, and USD 1,905 to 2,722 for families.
-These rates depend on factors like age, coverage options, and provider, and expats are legally required to have health insurance to live in the UAE.
+Private medical insurance in the UAE typically costs between USD $817 and USD $1,905 per year for individuals and USD $1,905 to USD $3,268 for families.
+Prices vary by age, coverage, and provider.
+Expats must have health insurance to legally reside in the UAE.

 While Emirati citizens benefit from free public healthcare, expats must purchase private insurance.
-This article explores current UAE health insurance prices and offers practical tips to reduce your premiums while ensuring sufficient coverage.
+This article examines current health insurance prices in the UAE and provides practical tips to help you reduce your premiums while maintaining sufficient coverage.

 Average UAE Private Medical Insurance Premiums